soonsam123/martial_arts_api/README.md

-# martial_arts_api
+# NodeJS API-Part 6 / Adding Sequelize and MySQL Database

-This is a tutorial for building a Restful API using NodeJS, Express, MySQL and Sequelize.
-You can check the tutorials in the following links:
+You can find this branch tutorial on my [Medium Tutorial](https://soonsantos.medium.com/nodejs-api-part-6-adding-sequelize-and-mysql-database-e3b9db508a81)